Dickey (garment): Cardboard

 Cardboard dickeys were worn in theater and service professions to save money from using linen formal shirts for uniforms.
 Examples of professions that used cardboard dickeys include waiters, hotel managers, doormen, bellboys, limo drivers, and servants.

 Cloth

 Cloth dickeys simulate many different styles.
-Some often-seen examples include dress shirt front and collar, formal frilled shirt front (popular in the mid-seventies with powder blue tuxedos), and most commonly in modern times, false turtleneck sweater fronts.
+Some often-seen examples include dress shirt front and collar, formal frilled shirt front (popular in the mid-1970s with powder blue tuxedos), and most commonly in modern times, false turtleneck sweater fronts.
 Cloth dickeys are also often used in marching band uniforms.

 Hard plastic dickeys have long since gone out of manufacture and fashion, but cloth turtleneck-style dickeys are still sometimes seen.
+Navy or black dickeys are common garments in many law enforcement agencies in the United States.
+Many law enforcement agencies require officers to wear either a tie or a mock turtleneck with their long sleeve or winter uniform.
+Many officers instead elect to use dickeys to give the appearance of a mock turtleneck being worn.

 Women’s wear

 The dickey, traditionally worn by men, made the transition to women's wear around 1943.
 While women may have worn dickeys before this time, ads in Vogue New York can be seen promoting dickeys in the February 1943 issue.
 Dickeys were said to “enliven your new suit or rejuvenate your old”.
 Women's dickeys were made from cotton or rayon and embellished with embroidery, lace, jabots, and ruffles.
 They were priced between $2 and $3 at the time.

 Patterns for women's dickeys can also be found dating to 1944, with Butterick's patterns providing eight variations on the dickey.
 While dickeys have gone in and out of style over time, they have made a resurgence in the fashion world, with the most recent one starting in 2015.